Four years ago I took pride in being an island. I wanted to be self-governed. A rogue nation, population: ME.

 One day I found myself staring in the mirror saying, “I hate you.
 I hate you,” over and over again.
 And a tiny voice spoke up and said, “Hey, you know this isn’t normal, don’t you?”

 That night, I did the hardest thing I could have done at the time.
 I asked Ben for help.
 Thank God.

 The next day was the beginning of the uphill battle to save my sanity.
 (Seriously.)
 Diagnosed with post natal depression, the process was: Doctor, therapist, psychiatrist, medication.
 Rinse.
 Repeat.

 Truth be known, I am terrified to tell you this.
 It is raw and close and brutal.
 And you may judge me for it.

-But the lessons I learned over the past year and a half are what have led me to where I am today – a place of contentment, joy, purpose, love, acceptance and happiness – and that is absolutely worth sharing.
+But the lessons I learned over the past five years are what have led me to where I am today – a place of contentment, joy, purpose, love, acceptance and happiness – and that is absolutely worth sharing.
 Even if it prompts one other person to ask for help.

 The Most Important Lesson?

 No matter what your story, your stage in life, your struggles, your support network:

 Don’t be too proud.
 Don’t be ashamed.
 Don’t put up with battling along by yourself.
 People care about you.
 People are there to help.
 Let them.

 I care about you.
 If I can help, let me.
 Tell me what you’re battling with, because sometimes simply sharing what’s on your mind lightens the weight you carry.
 (Via email if you would prefer!) xx